Skip to content

 Where to Eat: Denman Island Restaurants

 There aren’t many restaurant options on Denman Island.
-We managed to cobble together a fairly satisfying General Store breakfast (yogurt, pastries, bananas, plus some beef jerky, of course).
-However, there are also a couple of other choices:
+We managed to cobble together a fairly satisfying breakfast (yogurt, pastries, bananas, plus some beef jerky, of course) at this classic old general store which, true to its name, sells a little bit of everything including groceries, pastries, supplies, gas and booze.

 Ima’s Kitchen